things-you-should-know-about-gestational-diabetes-photo

 1. If your blood sugar is less than 7.8 mmol/L, you DO NOT have GDM and no further testing is required.

-b) 75 gram OGTT: measures fasting blood sugar after nothing to eat for 10 hour.
-Blood sugar is tested again 1 and 2 hours after you have been given a 75 gram carbohydrate drink.
-There are 2 possible results:
+This test measures fasting blood sugar after 10 hours of fasting.
+Blood sugar is tested again 1 and 2 hours after a 75-gram carbohydrate drink.

 • Fasting blood sugar over 5.3 mmol/L

-• 1 hour blood sugar over 10.6 mmol/L
+• 1-hour blood sugar over 10.6 mmol/L

-• 2 hour blood sugar over 9 mmol/L
+• 2-hour blood sugar over 9 mmol/L

 MANAGEMENT PLAN